fgoujeon/maki/doc/concepts/region.md

 ## How to Define Orthogonal Regions with Maki

 A state machine (or a composite state) is made of one or more regions.
-To add a region to a state machine (or to a composite state), you just have to add a transition table to the list given to `maki::machine_conf::transition_tables()` (or to `maki::state_builder::transition_tables()`).
+To add a region to a state machine (or to a composite state), you just have to add a transition table to the list given to `maki::machine_conf::transition_tables()` (or to `maki::state_mold::transition_tables()`).

 @snippet concepts/region/src/main.cpp regions

 Whenever the state machine (or the composite state) processes an event, it iterates over its regions in the order in which their transition tables are listed.

 > [!important]
-> When the same state builder is referenced in several transition tables (i.e. in several regions, orthogonal or not), it builds several, independent `maki::state` objects.
+> When the same state mold is referenced in several transition tables (i.e. in several regions, orthogonal or not), it's used to make several, independent `maki::state` objects.